Michael Strange (boxer)

-Michael Vincent "Mike" Strange (born August 6, 1970) is a Canadian former amateur boxer.
-As an amateur, he competed at three consecutive Summer Olympics as a light welterweight (< 64 kg), starting in 1992 in Barcelona, Spain.
+Michael Vincent "Mike" Strange (born August 6, 1970) is a Canadian Politician, philanthropist and former amateur boxer.
+As an amateur boxer, he competed at three consecutive Summer Olympics as a light welterweight (< 64 kg), starting in 1992 in Barcelona, Spain.

-Boxing career
+Boxing Career

 Strange started boxing at the age of 10 and started taking the sport seriously when he saw two of his idols in the 1984 Olympics win two silver medals for Canada (Willie deWit and Shawn O'Sullivan).
 Strange's dream was to compete for Canada at the Olympic Games and his dream came true three times as he competed in three consecutive Summer Olympic Games in 1992, 96, and 2000.
 Strange had over 350 amateur bouts and won gold medals at the 1994 and 1998 Commonwealth Games in Canada and Malaysia, respectively.
 Strange was also the first Canadian boxer to be named the Flag Bearer for Team Canada at the closing ceremonies in Malaysia.
 Mike was named the "Canadian boxer of the year" in 1996 and in 1998.

-To raise money for cancer awareness, Strange started the Box Run.
-He began running from Thunder Bay, Ontario towards Victoria, British Columbia on April 12, 2012.
-He ran 81 dys of an average of over 40 km per day finishing his run on July 3, 2012 in Victoria at Mile Zero, 3,149 km later.
-The Box Run raised over $100,000 for Childhood Cancer Canada.